adnantabda/back-it-with-nodejs/Forms-and-Data-Handling/HTML-Forms.md

 ```

-it this form the `name` attribute plays a key role. it defines how
+in this form the `name` attribute plays a key role. it defines how
 our input will be identified in the form data sent to our server.

 The `type="submit"` button then allows the user to upload the entered data to the server.